GoogleCloudPlatform/cloud-run-release-operator/README.md

 the label `rollout-strategy=gradual` every minute by looking at the candidate's metrics for the past 30 minutes by default.

-- The health is determined using the metrics and configured health criteria
+* The health is determined using the metrics and configured health criteria
+* The Release Manager expects `100` requests in the past 30 minutes before assessing the candidate's health.
+If no enough requests were made, no rollout or rollback is performed
-- By default, the only health criteria is a expected max server error rate of 1%
+* By default, the only health criteria is a expected max server error rate of 1%
-- If metrics show a healthy candidate, traffic to candidate is increased
+* If metrics show a healthy candidate, traffic to candidate is increased
-- If metrics show an unhealthy candidate, a roll back is performed.
+* If metrics show an unhealthy candidate, a roll back is performed.

 ## Setup on GCP